P-NBLT/agency-find-job/README.md

 [Find out the latest working version here.](https://agency-find-job.vercel.app/)

 This application allows you to look for agencies that are hiring developers in the Netherlands.
-The coming version will add an authentification feature plus the possibility to interact with the database whether you want to update an agency, add a new one or, delete the one which doesn't exist anymore.
-Your request will be then analyzed before it gets confirmed or rejected.
+The coming version will add a dashboard for the user where he can change his password and see if his request have been accepted or rejected.
+User, if logged in can add, modify or delete agencies.
+Those actions are then sent to the admin section waiting for approval.

 ---